NUAWEB/heritrix-pt/README.md

 * uriPrecedencePolicy - Sets an integer precedence value on individual URIs when they are first submitted to a frontier for scheduling.
 A URI's precedence directly affects which URI queue it is placed in, but does not affect a queue's precedence relative to other queues unless a queue-precedence-policy that consults URI precedence values is chosen.

-* costAssignmentPolicy - Calculates an integer 'cost' value for the given CrawlURI.

-preselector
+* costAssignmentPolicy - Calcula um valor de 'custo' total para o CrawlURI fornecido. preselector

 * recheckScope - Recheck if URI is in scope.
 This is meaningful if the scope is altered during a crawl.
 When URIs are added to queues they are checked against the scope.
 Setting this value to true forces the URI to be checked against the scope when it comes out of the queue, possibly after the scope is altered.

-* blockAll- Block all URIs from being processed.
-This is most likely to be used in overrides to easily reject certain hosts from being processed.
+* blockAll- Bloqueia todos os URIs de serem processados. É mais provável que seja usado em sobreposições para rejeitar facilmente determinados hosts de serem processados.

 * blockByRegex - Block all URIs matching the regular expression from being processed.